 Spike Island is more than just a building; we’re a public space where people can discover and connect with art, feel inspired, and learn something new or unexpected.

 We celebrate the very best of international contemporary art in our museum-scale gallery spaces, while also supporting artists to develop, produce and present innovative work throughout their careers.

 We want to make Bristol a great place to see and make art.
-That’s why Spike Island provides a home to a community of over 70 artists, designers, makers, arts organisations and creative businesses, right in the heart of the city.
+That’s why Spike Island provides a home to a community of over 70 artists, designers, makers, artist-led organisations and creative businesses, right in the heart of the city.